 Set the Power Plan of your PC for high performance

-If you’re experiencing peformance issues like FPS dropping, try modifying the Power Plan of your PC for Best Performance.
+If you’re experiencing performance issues like FPS dropping, try modifying the Power Plan of your PC for the Best Performance.
 Here is how to do it:

 - On your keyboard, press the Windows logo key and R at the same time, then type powercfg.cpl and press Enter.

 - In the pop-up window, expand Hide additional plans and select High performance.

 Launch F1 2021 and check if you get a better PFS.
 If this issue persists, try the next fix, below.

 Optimizing the graphics settings is another fix that may boost the in-game FPS, especially if your PC barely meets the minimum system requirements of F1 2021.
 If you have a powerful PC, just skip this fix.

 Normally, the in-game PFS will increase after you lower some in-game graphics settings.
 Here’s how to do it: